cutlasjgh/vision-robotpy-2023/README.md

 ID 1,2,3,4 are on Red drive station side,  1,2,3,4 right to left.
 ID 5,6,7,8 are on blue drive station side,  5,6,7,8 right to left.
 This means tag 8 and tag 1 are on same side of field, the scoring table side.
+Tag 8 is closest to the origin if you dont field flip the Field Coordinate System.
 And Tags 4 and 5 are on same side of field, the audience side of field.
 Tags 1,2,3,6,7,8 are approx 15.1" off ground to bottom of 6" tag, so center is 18.1" above floor.
 Tags 4 and 5 are approx 24.4" off ground to bottom of 6" tag, so center of tag is 27.4" above floor.